tessercat/pbx-docs/server/freeswitch.md

 to think of single hosts
 as units of deployment.
 Most managed resources,
-from CPU to hostname,
+from CPU to certs,
 are host-based,
-and adding a layer of abstraction like Docker to deployment seems like a lot of overhead for a small-scale, single-developer project like this.
+and adding a layer of abstraction like Docker to deployment seems like a lot of overhead for a small-scale, single-developer, single-host project like this.

 Since the FreeSWITCH project